-Vomiting blood (hematemesis) is the regurgitation of stomach contents mixed with blood, or the regurgitation of blood only.
-Vomiting blood sounds jarring, but in some cases, it may be triggered by minor causes such as swallowing blood from a mouth injury or from a nosebleed.
-Vomiting blood may also be caused by more serious conditions such as internal injuries or an organ rupture.
+Vomiting blood, or hematemesis, is the regurgitation of stomach contents mixed with blood, or the regurgitation of blood only.
+Vomiting blood can be a frightening experience, but in some cases it may be triggered by minor causes.
+This includes swallowing blood from a mouth injury or from a nosebleed.
+These minor causes will likely not cause you any long-term harm.
+Vomiting blood may also be caused by more serious conditions such as internal injuries, organ bleeding, or organ rupture.

-If you vomit a large amount of blood, or if you vomit blood in conjunction with dizziness or changes in breathing, call 911 immediately.
+If you vomit a large amount of blood, typically 500 cc or the size of a small cup, or if you vomit blood in conjunction with dizziness or changes in breathing, you should call 911 immediately.

 There are many causes of vomiting blood.
-They range in severity from minor to major and are normally the result of an injury or illness.
+They range in severity from minor to major and are normally the result of an injury, illness, or medication use.

 Vomiting blood may be caused by minor conditions such as: